 Next, brush on a light coat of outdoor polyurethane on the bike frame.
 It will bring out the color and seal in any rusty spots.
 I even brushed a coat on the cute black and white seat.

 Lastly, if this vintage bicycle is going from functional to art, it doesn’t need the ugly brake cables.
 Snip off the wires at the handlebars and by the wheels.
 (O.K…this pic is from my other rusty bike, if you’re paying attention;)

 When You Need More Decorating Space, Hang it Up!

-Once the vintage bicycle got it’s beauty treatment (“How to Refresh Vintage Galvanized Metal”), we clipped off the brake wires to turn it into art.
-Those wires were interfering with my vision:( Mr. Fix-it used a couple boy scout knots, and we hung our new art with a couple sections of rustic rope.
+Once the vintage bicycle got it’s beauty treatment (“How to Refresh Vintage Galvanized Metal”), Mr. Fix-it used a couple boy scout knots, and hung our new art with a couple sections of rustic rope.
+We have 3 sturdy hooks on the porch that I can use to swap up seasonal decor.
 The bike can easily be taken down when we host our impending outdoor grad party (“Graduation Party Planning”), and popped back up after!

 Now, to give this vintage classic some garden beauty!

 Add a Basket to Your Vintage Bicycle Garden Art